 In order to participate, you must have:

-Program Fee is $3,500 for ACC NCR members, and $3,835 for non-members (which also will provide one year of membership in the Association of Corporate Counsel and ACC NCR).
+Tuition for Class of 2019 Fellows will be $4,950 for ACC NCR members and $5,335 for non-members (which includes one year of membership in ACC and ACC NCR).

 Send an email to info@accncrleadershipacademy.